mondoohq/docs/docs/mql/resources/core-pack/README.md

 # Mondoo Core Resource Pack Reference

-The Core pack provides basic MQL resources that let you query and assess the security.
+The Core pack provides basic MQL resources that let you query and assess the security of assets in your infrastructure.

 Resources included in this pack: